 Christians are never persecuted for being Christians.
 We will be persecuted for “not social distancing”, or “not wearing masks”, or for “putting others at risk”.

 The scriptures never talk about a global pandemic wiping out large amounts of the population.
 If this were a pressing issue that God wanted His people to be forewarned of, surely the Holy Spirit would have revealed such matters to His Church in scripture.
-This leads me to naturally conclude that the fear surrounding Covid-19 is ultimately being used to persecute the Church.
+Thus those who know the times are lead to naturally conclude that the fear surrounding Covid-19 is ultimately being used to persecute the Church.

 Many experts claim that the threat of Covid-19 is long gone with t-cell immunity due to the natural immunisation people have from other Covid viruses such as SARS.
 There are many explanations as to why we are seeing a rise in the number of cases that are not directly related to the dangers of the virus.
 This phenomenon has been termed a “casedemic”.
 Yet such experts are silenced and marginalised for expressing their professional views, with the condemnation of Christians assembling persisting.